tmhglnd/abstraction/README.md

 `http://localhost:3000`

+# Make this into an installation running on a Raspberry Pi 4

+It is possible to run this installation on a raspberry pi4 (3 is also possible but on a very low visual resolution, like 160x90 pixels).

 ## Install NodeJS and Node Version Manager on rPi

-It is possible to run this installation on a raspberry pi4 (3 is also possible but on a very low visual resolution, like 160x90 pixels).

 First install NodeJS `node`